Floorp-Projects/Floorp/netwerk/docs/submitting_networking_bugs.md

 If the website you're loading to reproduce the bug is over HTTPS, then it might be necessary to [decrypt the capture file](https://wiki.wireshark.org/TLS#Using_the_.28Pre.29-Master-Secret) when recording it.

-## Web console and browser console errors
+## Web Console and Browser Console Errors

 Sometimes a website breaks because its assumptions about executing JavaScript in Firefox are wrong.
 When that happens the JavaScript engine might throw exceptions which could break the website you're viewing.